 This measurement tells the healthcare provider whether there is decreased bone mass.
 This is a condition in which bones are more brittle and prone to break or fracture easily.

 A bone density test is used mainly to diagnose osteopenia and osteoporosis.
 It is also used to determine your future fracture risk.
 The testing procedure typically measures the bone density of the bones of the spine, lower arm, and hip.
-Portable testing may use the radius (one of the two bones of the lower arm), wrist, fingers, or heel for testing, but is not as precise as the nonportable methods because only one bone site is tested.
+Portable testing may use the radius (1 of the 2 bones of the lower arm), wrist, fingers, or heel for testing, but is not as precise as the nonportable methods because only one bone site is tested.

 Standard X-rays may show weakened bones.
 But at the point when bone weakness can be seen on standard X-rays, it may be too far advanced to treat.
 Bone densitometry testing can find decreasing bone density and strength at a much earlier stage when treatment can be beneficial.